 When is a Liquid Not a Liquid?

-Scanning the TSA’s rules on liquids might leave you wondering whether the substance in question is even a liquid at all.
+Scanning the TSA’s liquid rules might leave you wondering whether the substance in question is even a liquid at all.
 Maybe it’s a gel or even an aerosol.
 In the eyes of the TSA rules on liquids, for example, peanut butter is considered a gel.

-To help sort this out, it’s important to understand the 3-1-1 rule, under which liquids, gels, and aerosols all count toward the limit passengers can bring on a plane in their carry-on luggage.
+To help sort this out, it’s important to understand the 3-1-1 rule, under which liquids, gels, and aerosols all count toward the limit passengers can bring on a plane in their carry on baggage.

 What is the 3-1-1 Rule?

 Adopted in 2006, the 3-1-1 rule restricts the number of gels, liquids, and aerosols allowed in the cabin of a plane, while the amount of each substance packed in checked bags remains unchanged.

 The 3-1-1 rule also established the following guidelines for packing liquids in carry-on:

 - All liquids, gels, and aerosols in a carry-on bag must be in a container no larger than 3.4 ounces, or 100 milliliters.